Aubert-Antoine/Othello/README.md

 #Othello/README.md

-Game Othello with IA player.
+Game Othello with IA player in Python.
 Project for the unit "IA and game"

 Library of use: